A career in the skilled trades

 Working with partners

-Ontario works with school boards and their partners to deliver science, technology, engineering and math (STEM) and skilled trades experiential learning opportunities in elementary and high schools.
+We work with school boards and their partners to deliver hands-on STEM and skilled trades experiential learning opportunities in elementary and high schools.

 FIRST Robotics Canada

-FIRST Robotics Canada is a registered charity with a mission to inspire students to pursue further studies and careers in science, technology and engineering.
+FIRST Robotics Canada is a registered charity that inspires students to pursue further studies and careers in science, technology and engineering.
+They also work to support integrating more girls and young women into STEM courses and careers.

 Students can build robots and take part in tournaments with competitions, judged awards and other forms of recognition, potentially including university and college scholarships.